 In many ways, West Broadway is already a complete community.
 Throughout the consultation process, community members talked about the benefits of living in a neighbourhood with a variety of options and choices for housing, transportation, shopping, education, employment, and other aspects of daily life.
 They also highlighted the area's diverse population and current housing stock as a strength.
-Finally, community members identified numerous strategies to preserve and build upon these benefits for the neighbourhood and secondary themes.
-Unanimously the need for affordable housing was identified as a key issue.
+Finally, community members identified numerous strategies to preserve and build upon these benefits for the neighbourhood issue.
 The other themes identified were: